 To the extent that drug expenditures are increasing or will begin to increase in the near future, a key factor is utilization.
-Annual growth in pharmaceutical spending in November 2018 was 5.1 percent, but annual pharmaceutical price growth was only 0.6 percent.
-On a per capita basis, real net spending has grown by only 1 percent since 2007 and actually declined by 2.2 percent in 2017.
+Annual growth in pharmaceutical spending in November 2018 was 5.1 percent,[v] but annual pharmaceutical price growth was only 0.6 percent.[vi]
+On a per capita basis, real net spending has grown by only 1 percent since 2007 and actually declined by 2.2 percent in 2017.[vii]

 Still, Americans are getting older, living longer, and are increasingly burdened with chronic disease.
-As of this year, 60 percent of the United States' adult population had been diagnosed with at least one chronic health condition, and 40 percent had two or more chronic conditions.Managing these chronic conditions is an expensive proposition that relies primarily on medication.
-Eighty-six percent of all health care spending is for patients with one or more chronic disease; 98 percent of Medicare and 83 percent of Medicaid spending goes towards providing care for the chronically ill.
-Specifically, over 75 percent of U.S. health care spending goes towards treatment of chronic disease.
-As these trends continue, the financial burden of maintaining a high quality of life with chronic conditions will inevitably disproportionately increase the growth of pharmaceutical health care spending.
+As of this year, 60 percent of the United States' adult population had been diagnosed with at least one chronic health condition, and 40 percent had two or more chronic conditions.[viii]
+Managing these chronic conditions is an expensive proposition that relies primarily on medication.
+Eighty-six percent of all health care spending is for patients with one or more chronic disease; 98 percent of Medicare and 83 percent of Medicaid spending goes toward providing care for the chronically ill.[ix]·[x] Specifically, over 75 percent of U.S. health care spending a high quality of life with chronic conditions will inevitably disproportionately increase the growth of pharmaceutical health care spending.